deoljat/pdsnd_github/README.md

 Explore US Bikeshare Data Project

 ### Description
-This project explores data related to bike share systems for three major cites in the United States - Chicago, New York City and Washington.
+This project explores data related to the **bike share systems** for three major cites in the *United States - Chicago, New York City and Washington*.

 ### Files used
+- Code file/s
-bikeshare.py
+    - bikeshare.py
+- Data file/s
-chicago.csv - not included in repository, please use link in credits below to load locally. new_york_city.csv - not included in repository, please use link in credits below to load locally. washington.csv - not included in repository, please use link in credits below to load locally.
+   - chicago.csv - not included in repository, please use link in credits below to load locally.
+   - new_york_city.csv - not included in repository, please use link in credits below to load locally.
+   - washington.csv - not included in repository, please use link in credits below to load locally.

 ### Credits
 Chicago data - https://www.divvybikes.com/system-data

 New York City data - https://www.divvybikes.com/system-data

 Washington data - https://www.capitalbikeshare.com/system-data